 What’s Cooking in Your Kitchen?

 Tried this recipe your own way?
-We’d love to see it.
-Snap a quick pic and tag us on Instagram or drop a comment below.
-Lazy cooking works best when we swap ideas.
+I want to see it.
+Snap a quick pic and tag us, or drop a comment with what you tweaked.
+Lazy cooking works best when we swap ideas and your spin might be the next Lazy Meal Prep favorite.